JBhrayn/Artificial-Neural-Network-from-Scratch-using-CSharp-on-Neumorphic-Windows-Forms-App/README.md

 **• Output Layer Nodes**, since its value will be automatically filled according to the number of category or distinct labels found in the given dataset.
 **• Batch Size**, since this model uses Stochastic Gradient Descent as its optimization algorithm.

+I haven't added an input validation on the textboxes yet, so please provide an appropriate input for the enabled textboxes:

 Also, the feature for saving and loading models is not yet functional, and much of the code probably needs refactoring.